sonmarcho/sonmarcho.github.io/3-passions.md

      width="500"
      style="" />
 <figcaption>
-Frankly, I think we should count the time spent on learning Chinese in kilometers of copied characters
+Frankly, I think we should measure the time spent on learning Chinese in kilometers of copied characters
 </figcaption>
 </div>